Support for Carers

 Caring for someone

-You may be a parent, a partner, a son or daughter, a sister or brother or friend to someone who needs support as a result of their illness (physical or mental illness and substance misuse), condition or disability.
+Many people have caring responsibilities at some point in their lives.
+You may be a parent, a partner, a son or daughter, a sister or brother, or friend to someone who needs support as a result of their illness (physical or mental illness and substance misuse), condition or disability.
+Some people provide just a few hours of care a week, for others it may be 24 hours/7 days a week.

 If you provide them with help and support to manage their life – you are a Carer.